nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 `v/VENUE_NAME`
 * The name displayed for the venue will be the exactly identical to the one specified in `VENUE_NAME`.
-* Can contain alphanumeric characters and whitespaces i.e. `m 3 3 t i n g r o o m` is valid.
+* Can contain only alphanumeric characters and whitespaces i.e. `m 3 3 t i n g r o o m` is valid.
 * Case-insensitive i.e. venues `Meeting Room` and `meeting room` are identical.

 `tp/TIME_PERIOD`